EmDubya748/Gapminder-MCW/readme.md

-Readme:

 ## Purpose

-The purpose of this project is to perform basis data analysis of a Gapminder data subset.
+The purpose of this project is to perform basic data analysis of a Gapminder data subset.
 The Gapminder dataset consists of national indicators for countries around the world.
 This repository contains the project that I passed at the beginning of the Udacity Data Analyst program.

 Specifically, I looked at: